hendriknielaender/double-trouble/data/blog/optimal-pipeline-setup.md

 ---
 publishDate: "Jan 28 2024"
-title: "How to setup efficient Pipeline Triggers"
+title: "Efficient CI/CD Pipeline Triggers: A Step-by-Step Guide for GitLab"
-description: "How we tune our CI/CD pipelines for optimal workflows and minimal waiting times"
+description: "Discover strategies to fine-tune your CI/CD pipelines in GitLab for maximum efficiency and reduced wait times, complete with practical examples and tips."
 image: "~/assets/images/thumbnails/optimal_pipeline_dalle.jpg"
 imageCreditUrl: https://labs.openai.com
-tags: [cloud, infrastructure, IaC, gitlab]
+tags: [cloud, infrastructure, IaC, GitLab, CI/CD, DevOps, pipeline, automation]
 ---

 At work we have spend a bunch of time together, looking the pipeline of a massive monorepo we were